 Birthdays are milestones, and at 63, you’ll need to act fast if you want longer life insurance coverage.

-In the world of life insurance, birthdays are key markers.
 At 63, you’re most likely counting down the days or years until you retire.
 And you’re probably seriously thinking about taking out a policy to protect your family in case something happens to you.

 Which is the cheapest life insurance provider for 63-year-olds?